 - Monday, 9:00 a.m. to noon

-- Tuesday, 12:00 pm to 1:00 pm
+- Tuesday, 1 pm to 2 pm

-- Thursday, 1:30 pm to 2:30 pm
+- Thursday, 1 pm to 2 pm

 Use Canvas for grading and course information; however, the gradebook does not necessarily reflect your final grade.
-The following weekly schedule is provided as a guide only and is subject to change.
+The following schedule is provided as a guide only and is subject to change.
+Use the assignment deadlines at the end of the syllabus to know what to complete.